 The time is upon us again!
 VMworld Europe is ramping up with the HOL opening yesterday and TAM day running all day today.
-This is my second time in Barcelona for VMworld and last time I jotted down some quick tips based on my experiences.
+This is my second time in Barcelona for VMworld, and last time I jotted down some quick tips based on my experiences.
 I hope you find the following information helpful and enjoy VMworld Europe 2014!

 At the end of the day, it really does not matter where you stay.
 I was about 30+ minutes from the convention center and away from Las Ramblas and had a great time.
 I had the ability to see other parts of the city and also had easy access via public transportation or taxi to get to other locations if needed.

 Many of the taxis do not advertise and do not accept credit card payments.
 If you have the hotel or restaurant call you a taxi, be sure to double-check they accept your credit card.
-Even if the taxi does not have the credit card sticker, many do have a credit card machine in the center console.
+Even if the taxi does not have a credit card sticker, many do have a credit card machine in the center console.
 They often do not advertise this as they would prefer cash.
-If you go to a taxi stand and ask for credit card someone will take you.
+If you go to a taxi stand and ask for credit card, someone will take you.

-© 2014, Steve Flanders.
+© 2014 – 2021, Steve Flanders.
 All rights reserved.